 He initiated various programs to eradicate Ignorance, superstition, and illiteracy. his humane approach, scientific outlook, and practical life endeared him to the masses.
 He was bestowed with Acharyaship in 1924 at Lahore(in Pakistan).
 He was actively involved in the movement for Independence and also support the cause of the Swadeshi movement.

 The visionary Acharya Vallabh was instrumented in the establishment of many schools, colleges, gurukuls, and libraries in addition to temples for worship.
-There are over 50 institutes operational across the country after being inspired by him in Punjab, Rajasthan, Gujarat, Maharashtra, and Uttar Pradesh.
+There are over 50 institutes operational across the country after being inspired by him Punjab, Rajasthan, Gujarat, Maharashtra, and Uttar Pradesh.

 He always endeavored for unity and solidarity amongst the Jain community and taught them to lead a moral life and serve humanity.
-He stressed the need to restrict to a vegetarian diet shun alcohol and other vices.
-His sermons carried courage and conviction he worked with great zeal for the all-round development of the community – nay the people at large.
+He stressed the need to restrict to a vegetarian diet and shun alcohol and other vices.
+His sermons carried courage and conviction he worked with great zeal for the all-around development of the community – nay the people at large.
 Identifying himself with the freedom struggle, he patronized the use of Khadi & swadeshi.

 He adopted Hindi even though his mother tongue was Gujarati.
 He has composed a number of devotional hymns and pujas, besides writing essays and granths.
 He was adorned with the titles of Kalilal-Kalpataru, Ajnan Timir Tarani, and Punjab Kesari which he never coveted.
 Acharya Shree Ji attained Samadhi on 22 September 1945 in Mumbai.